 of carbon emissions intensity

-Cconstruction Floor Area of Hip Hing's completed projects certified under BEAM and LEED scheme
+Construction Floor Area (CFA) of Hip Hing's completed projects certified under different Sustainable Building Assessment Scheme

 to receive the IAQwi$e Certificate